davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 It was a long journey, but in the end we figured out how to write software that papers over these reliability problems.
 Today, large systems everywhere are underpinned by **fault-tolerant** software algorithms, which work even when the infrastructure they run on doesn’t.

 Does that sound like magic?
-It seems less amazing once you realize when stuff fails in a distributed system, it fails in predictable ways.
+It seems less amazing once you realize distributed systems fail in predictable ways.
 Any time your code asks the system to do something, one of three basic things will happen:

 * The system does what you asked it to do
 * It does what you asked, but it takes a really long time to do it